MahjongPantheon/Mimir/README.md

 --------------

 - API uses JSON-RPC to communicate with clients.
-- MySQL (Percona) is supported as a database backend to store all games and tournaments info and statistics.
+- Theoretically, all major RDBMS are supported as a database backend to store all games and tournaments info and statistics.
 - PHP v5.5+ is required to run the API on your own server.

 Developer information